19hours/sg-statutes/Acts/Limited Liability Partnerships Act.md

 (b) has been sentenced to imprisonment, the disqualifications in subsection (3) shall take effect upon conviction and shall continue for a period of 5 years after his release from prison.

-(5) An application for leave to act as a manager of a limited liability partnership may be made by a person against whom a disqualification order has been made upon that person giving the Minister not less than 14 days notice of his intention to apply for such leave.
+(5) An application for leave to act as a manager of a limited liability partnership may be made by a person against whom a disqualification order has been made upon that person giving the Minister not less than 14 days’ notice of his intention to apply for such leave.

 (6) On the hearing of any application under this section, the Minister may be represented at the hearing and may oppose the granting of the application.

 (7) A person who contravenes a disqualification order under this section shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $10,000 or to imprisonment for a term not exceeding 2 years or to both.

 (8) Without prejudice to section 53, a District Court may make a disqualification order under this section.

+[Companies 1994 Ed., s.
+154]

 ### Disqualification under Companies Act